iritaca/dnd-slim-version/tasks.md

   ## Tasks 3:

   - player should appear in random position x=(0 - 100px) y=(0 - 100px)
-  - monster should appear in random position (neer to the top of the screen )
+  - monster should appear in random position
-  - when monster died it should disappear
+  - [x] when monster died it should disappear
   - when monster is kill, a door should appear in a random position

 # Monday tasks - player movement